Marshall Heights (Washington, D.C.): 1973 child murders

 Marshall Heights was the site of two gruesome child murders in the fall of 1973.

 On September 19, 1973, the body of nine-year-old Stanford J. Kendrick was found in a ravine at 38th Street SE and Pennsylvania Avenue SE near Fort Dupont Park.
 He had been sexually molested and bludgeoned to death, and his body partially burned.
 On October 20, the body of 12-year-old Joanie A. Bradley was found at 54th and E Streets SE near National Capitol Hebrew Cemetery.
 Her hands were tied behind her back, and she had been bludgeoned to death.

 The murders shocked the city.
 Worried parents formed escort groups to take children to and from school every day, and to patrol streets at night and on weekends.
 The Washington Post called the murders of Kendrick and Bradley two of the four most shocking murders in the city during 1973.

 On November 27, 1973, 11-year-old Penny L. Schroeder was murdered in Clinton, Maryland, her body found in a wooded area just a few blocks from her elementary school.
 She had been stabbed nine times, and bludgeoned to death.
 A number of eyewitnesses saw a young African American man walking with Schroeder shortly before her death.
 Based on profiles of mentally disturbed suspects living in the county, Prince George's County sheriff's deputies focused on Edward J. Holmes, a mentally disturbed 19-year-old man whose parents lived in Clinton but who was residing with his aunt at 279 54th Street SE in Marshall Heights.
 Holmes was arrested at about 10:30 PM on November 27, taken to Prince George's County, and interrogated for about four hours by Prince George's and D.C. police.
 Holmes made a taped and written confession in which he admitted to the Kendrick, Bradley, and Schroeder murders.

 Holmes was tried in late August and early September 1974.
 Six eyewitnesses identified Holmes, and Holmes' mother revealed that her son had bragged about killing Schroeder in a telephone conversation.
 On September 4, 1974, Holmes was convicted by the Prince George's County Circuit Court of murder, rape, false imprisonment, sodomy, and carrying a dangerous weapon openly.
 He was sentenced to life in prison.

 Prosecutors attempted to try Holmes for the murders of Kendrick and Bradley in the Superior Court of the District of Columbia.
-But Judge Sylvia Bacon suppressed his murder confession and some additional evidence as illegally obtained.
+However, Judge Sylvia Bacon suppressed his murder confession and some additional evidence as illegally obtained.
 In United States v.
 Holmes, 380 A.2d 598 (D.C.
 1977), the District of Columbia Court of Appeals upheld the ruling of the Superior Court.
 D.C. prosecutors said afterward that they would not attempt to try Holmes in the District of Columbia.